PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

   no_hessians
 ```

-The first stage is a Morris screening: 80 evaluations, each one a short walk through parameter space changing one parameter at a time.
+The first stage is a Morris screening: twenty trajectories of eight evaluations each, every step changing one parameter at a time, 160 evaluations in all.
 It is cheap and it ranks the parameters per observable.
-It is a ranking, not a measurement: with ten trajectories the estimates are coarse, and any ranking of this kind is conditional on the ranges it was sampled over.
+It is a ranking, not a measurement, and any ranking of this kind is conditional on the ranges it was sampled over.
+We ran it first with ten trajectories and then with twenty; the ranking did not change, so the figure shows the larger run.

 {{< figure
     src="fig3.png"
-    caption="Morris screening over the full parameter ranges.
+    caption="Morris screening over the full parameter ranges, twenty trajectories.
 Each cell is the mean absolute elementary effect of a parameter on an observable, scaled to the strongest parameter in that column.
-An elementary effect is one step of one parameter along a Morris trajectory; steps where either end of the pair failed were discarded, so the count n per row is the number of valid steps that survived, between four and seven of the ten drawn.
-The time gap, the radius and the neighbor repulsion range dominate; the desired speed has a moderate effect on flow and speed; the two wall parameters are weakest."
+An elementary effect is one step of one parameter along a trajectory; steps where either end failed were discarded, and n per row is the number of valid steps that survived out of the twenty drawn.
+The time gap, the radius and the neighbor repulsion range dominate; the desired speed has a moderate effect on flow and speed over this wide range; the two wall parameters are weakest."
 >}}

-The screening also revealed something no fit would have: in 28 of the 80 evaluations the model pushed agents through the walls and JuPedSim aborted the run.
+The screening also revealed something no fit would have: in 43 of the 160 evaluations, about a quarter, the model pushed agents through the walls and JuPedSim aborted the run.
 Those combinations have strong, long-range neighbor repulsion and weak wall repulsion.
 We narrowed the bounds accordingly and froze the wall parameters at their defaults.
 Knowing where a model breaks is part of validating it.

-With five parameters left, and narrower ranges, a Sobol analysis with 280 evaluations gives the variance decomposition.
-Dakota computes the indices itself; the only change to the input file is one keyword, `variance_based_decomp`.
+With five parameters left, and narrower ranges, a Sobol analysis gives the variance decomposition.
+Dakota computes the indices itself; the only change to the input file is one keyword, `variance_based_decomp`, and the cost is the base sample size times the number of parameters plus two.
 Because the ranges and the fixed parameters changed between the two stages, the two rankings are not expected to coincide exactly; sensitivity is always relative to the ranges assumed.

+How many samples are enough is an empirical question, so we answered it empirically: three replicate runs with 40 base samples and different seeds, then 80 and 160 base samples, 2240 evaluations in all.
+At 40 samples the replicates disagree by up to 0.25 in the total index and twenty of the 45 first-order indices exceed their totals, which exact indices cannot do.
+At 160 samples no first-order index exceeds its total, and the time gap's share of flow and speed has risen from about 0.4 to about 0.7 while the others settled.
+The ranking of the leading parameters was the same in every run; the magnitudes needed the largest one.

 {{< figure
     src="fig4.png"
-    caption="Sobol indices for the five remaining parameters, 280 evaluations, none failed.
-The time gap has the largest first-order contribution to flow and, together with the neighbor repulsion range, to speed; the radius and the neighbor repulsion range dominate the density.
-The desired speed contributes a total index of 0.13 to 0.19 to the speed, small but not negligible.
-With 40 base samples the estimator is coarse: several first-order indices exceed their totals by 0.1, which is impossible for exact indices, so these are preliminary estimates.
-The broad ranking is what we use, not the decimals."
+    caption="Sobol indices for the five remaining parameters from the run with 160 base samples, 1120 evaluations, none failed.
+The time gap dominates flow and speed with total indices of 0.6 to 0.8; the radius dominates density with 0.5 to 0.6, followed by the neighbor repulsion range with about 0.3; the neighbor range also contributes 0.25 to 0.35 to speed; the desired speed contributes 0.06 to flow and 0.12 to 0.17 to speed.
+In this run no first-order index exceeds its total."
+>}}

+{{< figure
+    src="fig9.png"
+    caption="Convergence of the Sobol total indices with the base sample size.
+Bars at 40 span three replicate runs with different seeds.
+The ranking is stable across all runs; the magnitude of the time gap's index is not settled below 160 base samples."
 >}}

 ## Step 4 — calibration, and why we did not use gradients